box/developer.box.com/content/guides/tooling/postman/quick-start/5-make-api-call.md

 <Message warning>
   # Authentication error

-  At this point the Postman app might return an error instead of a list.
+  At this point Postman might return an error instead of a list.
 Often, this means your **Access Token** has expired.
 Check our guide on [refreshing an access token in Postman](g://tooling/postman/refresh) for more details.
 </Message>